mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ![Outline](/Phase_4_Ideate_Screenshots/08_Outline_for_hints.PNG)

-5. Double click on the left mouse key if you want to write or type something into the template.
+5. Double click on the left mouse key to write or type something into the template.

-6. In the following picture you can see how to zoom in and out with the "-" and "+" button in this template.
+6. In the following picture shows how to zoom in and out with the "-" and "+" button in this template.

 ![Zoom](/Phase_4_Ideate_Screenshots/04_Zoom_in_and_out.PNG)